The Mobile Video/Acoustic System – MVA

 The mobile video/acoustic system (MVA) was developed to permit real-time synchronous recording of the sounds and behaviors of individual, free-swimming dolphins.
 Manually operated under water, the system consists of two omni-directional hydrophones cabled through a custom underwater housing into a stereo video camera.
 Hydrophone spacing on the housing is scaled to the human inter-aural distance based upon the speed of sound in water (4.5 times faster than in air).
 Location of the vocalizing dolphin is based upon associating visual distribution of animals with directions to sound sources as determined by aural psycho-acoustics.

-A recent addition to the original design was a small second housing containing a digital audio (or recently an M-Audio) recorder together with a pre-processor circuit which detects the highly directional part of a dolphin's echolocation 'clicks' and makes these audible and recordable.
+Dudzinski and Gregg both used an ECD – echolocation click detector – that was added to the original design in a small second housing containing a digital audio (or recently an M-Audio) recorder together with a pre-processor circuit that allowed detection of the highly directional part of a dolphin’s echolocation ‘clicks’ and makes these audible and recordable.

-I affectionately call the MVA my array – since it contains at least two hydrophones.
+Dudzinski affectionately calls the MVA her “array” – since it contains at least two hydrophones.

 Significance & Application